Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

-It was found later that the connection of intestinal microflora with the brain had been also described [Perlmutter, 2015 / Перлмуттер, 2017], but with a different mechanism of connection with the brain (without involvement of ECP and vascular spasms).
+It was found later that the connection of intestinal microflora with the brain had been also described [see literature by keywords «gut-brain axis», for example, Perlmutter, 2015].
+But again, another mechanism of connection with the brain (without involvement of ECP and vascular spasms) is described.

 Intestines inflammation (as a result of gastrointestinal tract organs disease)

 At the same time, development of microflora may only result from intestinal inflammation rather than cause it.
-Another possible reason of intestinal inflammation is the diseases of GIT organs, including liver and biliary tracts.
+Another possible reason of intestinal inflammation is the diseases of GIT organs, including biliary tracts and liver.
 It is noticeable that there is a separate term which connects brain disorders with liver diseases, hepatic encephalopathy.
-The concomitant neurologic disorders are also connected with increased content of toxic substances in the blood.
-Therefore, the patient also needs to take the relevant tests: ALAT, ASAT, Gamma GT, Bilirubin.
+The concomitant neurologic disorders are also related to increased level of toxic substances in the blood.
+Therefore, it’s reasonable to take the relevant tests as well (ALAT, ASAT, Gamma GT, Bilirubin).

-The author’s assays listed above are also within the normal range (the only analysis outside reference values is bile acids, but the «diagnostic value» of this test has not been established yet).
+The author’s assays listed above are also within the normal range.
+The only relevant analysis outside reference values is bile acids.

-Despite the fact that the author still fails to find out the reason for intestinal inflammation, the dependence of ECP level on the state of the intestines is quite evident (in the case of the author).
+Even though the author hasn’t found out the reason for intestinal inflammation, the dependence of ECP level on the state of the intestines seems quite evident (in the case of the author).

 Other possible reasons for increased ECP: